The First Home Pregnancy Test Was Called

 The Development of Immunoassays

 The breakthrough that made home pregnancy tests possible was the development of immunoassays.
-These tests use antibodies to detect specific substances in a sample.
+Worth adding: these tests use antibodies to detect specific substances in a sample.
 In the case of pregnancy tests, antibodies are designed to bind specifically to hCG.
 The binding reaction is then detected using various methods, such as color changes or the formation of a visible line.

 The Evolution of Home Pregnancy Tests

 The first home pregnancy tests were relatively complex compared to modern tests.
-They typically involved mixing urine with a reagent in a test tube and waiting for a specific amount of time.
+That said, they typically involved mixing urine with a reagent in a test tube and waiting for a specific amount of time.
 The results were often subjective and could be difficult to interpret.
 Over the years, home pregnancy tests have become increasingly sensitive, accurate, and user-friendly.
-Modern tests use lateral flow immunoassay technology, which involves applying urine to a test strip and observing the appearance of colored lines.
+That's why modern tests use lateral flow immunoassay technology, which involves applying urine to a test strip and observing the appearance of colored lines.
 These tests are much easier to use and provide clear, objective results.

 Impact on Women's Health and Society